skoolkid/skoolkit/sphinx/source/man/tap2sna.py.rst

 SIMULATED LOAD
 ==============
-The ``--sim-load`` option simulates a freshly booted 48K ZX Spectrum running LOAD "" (or LOAD ""CODE, if the first block on the tape is a 'Bytes' header).
+By default, ``tap2sna.py`` simulates a freshly booted 48K ZX Spectrum running LOAD "" (or LOAD ""CODE, if the first block on the tape is a 'Bytes' header).
 Whenever the Spectrum ROM's load routine at $0556 is called, a shortcut is taken by "fast loading" the next block on the tape.
 All other code (including